Backs against the wall: Trump victory casts pall over Mexico

 Some business leaders say the U.S and Mexican economies are now so closely integrated it is impossible to take steps against one without damaging the other.

-Mexican officials hope to diversify export markets to try to reduce the country's dependence on U.S. consumers, and Pena Nieto said he would work with whoever the United States elected.
+Mexican officials hope to diversify export markets to try to reduce the country's dependence on U.S. consumers, and Pena Nieto has said he would work with the winner of the election.

 He was pilloried at home for inviting Trump to Mexico in late August in an effort to create some leverage for his government in case the businessman won.